krzemienski/awesome-from-stars/README.md

 * [Netflix/dispatch](https://github.com/Netflix/dispatch): All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 * [AdnanHodzic/displaylink-debian](https://github.com/AdnanHodzic/displaylink-debian): DisplayLink driver installer for Debian and Ubuntu based Linux distributions.
 * [sunrise2575/dist-ffmpeg](https://github.com/sunrise2575/dist-ffmpeg): Distributed & Parallel FFmpeg Transcoder
+* [adalkiran/distributed-inference](https://github.com/adalkiran/distributed-inference): A project to demonstrate an approach to designing cross-language and distributed pipeline in deep learning/machine learning domain, using WebRTC and Redis Streams.
 * [patademahesh/Distributed-Video-Transcoding](https://github.com/patademahesh/Distributed-Video-Transcoding): Distributed Video Transcoding
 * [chn-lee-yumi/distributed_ffmpeg_transcoding_cluster](https://github.com/chn-lee-yumi/distributed_ffmpeg_transcoding_cluster): 分布式FFMpeg转码集群。A FFMpeg transcoding cluster runs in variable CPUs, including ARM, x86, and others which can run linux.
 You can use it to run a RaspberryPi cluster.
 * [larryaasen/dive](https://github.com/larryaasen/dive): Dive is a Flutter toolkit for video recording and streaming.
 A complete set of packages to build the next generation of Flutter media apps.